 Websites

-There are millions of sites about religion.
+There are millions of websites about religion.
 Here’s how to use them carefully.

 Official websites of religions, denominations and religious organizations are generally reliable, though they are not always up to date.
-It’s generally best to check every fact and name you take from s.
+It’s generally best to check every fact and name you take from websites.
 Don’t forget that even official sites can be hacked.

-Be aware that critics often create ebsites with URLs similar to those of whatever group they’re criticizing, so always check who posts on the site.
+Be aware that critics often create websites with URLs similar to those of whatever group they’re criticizing, so always check who posts on the site.
 Never use information if you don’t know whose site it is.

 Some professors keep their sites meticulously updated, while others don’t even list the names of their own books correctly.
 Double check anything you find.

-If you’re seeking background on a topic or group — particularly if it involves religious beliefs, doctrines or practice — read what’s owith the understanding that it may be wildly inaccurate.
+If you’re seeking background on a topic or group — particularly if it involves religious beliefs, doctrines or practice — read what’s online with the understanding that it may be wildly inaccurate.

 Surf smartly.
 Read articles about effective ways to research online.